eulazzo/implly_network/README.md

    So...For this realtime chat application with socket,basically we have a socket server whenever any user connects to the application  it's gonna connect this socket server and they will have their own socketID, and inside the server there is no DB, it's not writing any data, not reading from any db it's just connecting to your computer and using only events.
 By saying connecting your computer,in short way, means that the socket server use TCP/IP connection. </br>

- Let's say the user 4, `on the image below`, wants to send an event to user 3, so user 4 is going to send the sendMmessage event to the server, he takes it(server) this event and say: “ok..this is a sendMessage event” and it came from socketID4, for example, and the receiver is 3.
+ Let's say the user 4, `on the image below`, wants to send an event to user 3, so user 4 is going to send the sendMessage event to the server, he takes it(server) this event and say: “ok..this is a sendMessage event it came from socketID4 and the receiver is 3",for example.
 That way, instantly the message will be set on socket 3.
 So sender will be 4 and text will have the message sent.
 </p>

 ![Implly CHAT GIF](github/socket.png)